 And that was it for me even thinking about using the C11 for nearly six months.
 Both because of this summer’s even more horrible weather and because of non-weather-related factors.
 What little observing got done over those months was done exclusively with my simple Dobbie, Zelda.

 |The new mount|

-Rod ain’t no dummy—not usually—however, and I wasn’t fool enough to pack up a mostly unused mount and drive hundreds of miles hoping for the best.
+Yer old Uncle Rod ain’t no dummy—not always—however, and I wasn’t fool enough to pack up a mostly unused mount and drive hundreds of miles hoping for the best.
 That’s how you incur the wrath of the astronomy gods.
 The CGEM needed to be tested as thoroughly as I could test it.
 Not just visually for a few minutes, but with a camera on the scope over the course of a reasonably long run.

 As I wrote last week, I decided it wouldn’t be an overly onerous task to tear down the Edge 800 and VX, which were out in the backyard, and replace them with the C11/CGEM.
 That turned out to be not exactly true.
 Thanks to the still and sultry late September weather, by the time I finished getting the big mount on the tripod and the big OTA on the mount I was dripping with sweat.
 Stealing an occasional glance at the partly cloudy sky, I hoped I hadn’t wasted my time.

 For once, wunderground.com said I hadn’t.
 A cold front was passing and would bring clear skies, if not on this night, then for several nights following.
 Since it is not a problem to leave the C11 setup out back for days on end, I figured I couldn’t lose.
 Ha!